Office of Assessment and Institutional Effectiveness

-Information and resources for external reviews of research and professional doctoral degree programs that are not reviewed by external professional accrediting agencies are located in the UT Tyler Doctoral Program: External Review Handbook.
+Information and resources for external reviews of research and professional doctoral degree programs that are not reviewed by external professional accrediting agencies are located in the UT Tyler Doctoral Programs: External Review Handbook.

 In compliance with Texas State Code Rule 5.52, doctoral programs are reviewed by two external reviewers from outside the state of Texas on a seven-year cycle established with the Texas Higher Education Coordinating Board and the reviews include the 18 Characteristics of Texas Public Doctoral Programs.

-Information and resources for reviews of non-academic departments and units are located in theUT Tyler Student Affairs: External Review Handbook.
+Information and resources for reviews of non-academic departments and units are located in theUT Tyler Academic Support Services: External Review Handbook.

-Educational support and administrative units conduct external reviews on a seven- to 10-year cycle.
-Performance indicators included in the self-study and external review reports are based on recognized criteria by the appropriate professional organizations that emphasize quality services and programs contributing to student academic and personal success both in and outside of the classroom.
+Acdaemic support and administrative units conduct external reviews on a seven to ten year cycle.
+Performance indicators included in the self-study and external review reports are based on recognized criteria by the appropriate professional organizations and/or the Professional Standards for Higher Education (9th Edition) - Council for the Advancement of Standards in Higher Education.